Serial rapist Malcolm Rewa jailed for life for 1992 murder of Susan Burdett

 'Chronicle of remorseless and depraved destruction'

-Rewa, who is already serving a preventive detention prison sentence the serial rapes, had two previous trials in 1998 over the 39-year-old accounts clerk's murder.
+Rewa, who is already serving a preventive detention prison sentence for serial rapes, had two previous trials in 1998 over the 39-year-old accounts clerk's murder.

 Both resulted in the juries being unable to reach a conclusion.
 Rewa was, however, convicted of Burdett's rape at his second trial.